zeflash/SublimeLinter/README.rst

   If the "javascript_linter" setting is "gjslint", this linter runs the `closure linter (gjslint) <https://developers.google.com/closure/utilities/docs/linter_howto>`_.
 After installation, if gjslint cannot be found by SublimeLinter, you may have to set the path to gjslint in the "sublimelinter\_executable\_map" setting.

-  You may want to modify the options passed to jshint or gjslint.
-This can be done globally or on a per-project basis by using the **jshint_options** or **gjslint_options** setting.
-Refer to the jshint.org site or run ``gjslint --help`` for more information on the configuration options available.
+  You may want to modify the options passed to jshint, jslint, or gjslint.
+This can be done by using the **jshint_options**, **jslint_options**, or **gjslint_options** setting.
+Refer to the jshint.org site, the jslint.com site, or run ``gjslint --help`` for more information on the configuration options available.

-* **CSS** - This linter runs `csslint <http://csslint.net>`_ similarly to "jshint" or "jslint" in the Javascript notes above.
+* **CSS** - This linter runs `csslint <http://csslint.net>`_.
+This linter requires a Javascript engine (like Node.js) to be installed (see notes above for the JavaScript linters: "jshint" or "jslint").

-  You may modify the linting options via the **csslint_options** setting.
-Each option may also be set to "warning" to display them as warnings instead of errors.
-Refer to csslint.net for available options.
+  By default all CSSLint settings are turned on (and set as a warning).
+You may customize csslint behavior with the "csslint_options" setting.
+Please select "Preferences->Package Settings->SublimeLinter->Settings - Default" for more information on turning off or adjusting severity of tests.
+For more information about options available to CSSLint, see https://github.com/stubbornella/csslint/wiki/Rules.

 * **ruby** - If you are using rvm or rbenv, you will probably have to specify the full path to the ruby you are using in the ``sublimelinter_executable_map`` setting.
 See "Configuring" below for more info.